Paternalism and Deliberation: An Experiment on Making Formal Rules: Acknowledgments

 \section{Acknowledgments}

-We thank \censor{David Albrecht, Arno Apffelstaedt, James Druckman, Hannah Hamilton, Felix Kölle, Melisa Kurtis, Aenne Läufer, Axel Ockenfels and Rastislav Rehák}, audiences at \censor{Berlin, Buckingham, Cologne, Maastricht and Riga} and two anonymous reviewers at Time-sharing Experiments for the Social Sciences (TESS) for valuable comments.
+We thank David Albrecht, Arno Apffelstaedt, James Druckman, Hannah Hamilton, Felix Kölle, Melisa Kurtis, Aenne Läufer, Axel Ockenfels and Rastislav Rehák, audiences at Berlin, Buckingham, Cologne, Maastricht and Riga and two anonymous reviewers at Time-sharing Experiments for the Social Sciences (TESS) for valuable comments.
 We thank TESS and the NORC at the University of Chicago for outstanding survey-related support.
 We are grateful to Ben Mrakovcic for his implementation of the Chooser experiment.
+We acknowledge the use of artificial intelligence for the purposes of research assistance and as a writing aid.
 Any errors are our own.
-We acknowledge funding by the \censor{Center for Social and Economic Behavior (C-SEB) at the University of Cologne and the German Research Foundation (DFG) under Germany’s Excellence Strategy (EXC 2126/1–390838866)}.